-Zone The area around marks and obstructions within a distance of three hull lengths.
+Zone The area around marks and obstructions within a distance of three hull lengths and around continuing obstructions within a distance of five hull lengths.
 A yacht is in the zone when any part of her hulls are in the zone.